-- " As per the RBI survey, consumer sentiment (current situation) plunged to a historical low - General economic situation turned gloomy with current income and price levels turning worse than the previous print. - " Consumers have turned wary of spending, with non-essential spending falling more than essential. - With the exception of spending, respondents turned optimistic about other parameters one year from now (future expectations).
+- " As per the RBI survey, consumer sentiment (current situation) plunged to a historical low in July. - The general economic situation turned gloomy with current income and price levels turning worse than the previous print. - " Consumers have turned wary of spending, with non-essential spending falling more than essential. - With the exception of spending, respondents turned optimistic about other parameters tone year from now (future expectations).